Haseeb1511/Literature_Bot_Advance_RAG/README.md

 └── requirements.txt
 ```

----

-## 🧪 Example Query

-> *"How did Sherlock deduce the identity of the thief?"*

-> 🧠 *"Sherlock observed the muddy boot prints..."*

----

 ## ✅ TODO / Improvements

-* Add file uploader for dynamic PDF ingestion
+* Add file uploader for dynamic PDF ingestion(later this)
-* Add user selection for novel and character
+* Add user selection for novel and character(first this step)
-* Expand reranking options (OpenAI, Jina)
 * Use persistent FAISS indexing to avoid recomputation

 ---